 FRESHNESS

-Submerge the peas in boiling water for 2-3 minutes until plump and heated through.
+Submerge the Peas in boiling water for 2-3 minutes until plump and heated through.
 Drain and place in a bowl.
 Just before serving, add the rinsed salad leaves to the bowl along with a drizzle of olive oil and seasoning.

 I SPY A DELICIOUS PIE!

-Serve up a hearty helping of beef pot pie, side with the fresh salad, and dig in!
+Serve up a hearty helping of Beef pot pie, side with the fresh salad, and dig in!

 PREP THE PASTRY

 Preheat the oven to 200°C. Boil a full kettle.
 Place 650ml (about ⅔) of the herbed flour in a bowl.
-Using your fingers, rub the butter cubes into the flour.
+Using your fingers, rub the Butter cubes into the flour.
 The final mixture should look like coarse breadcrumbs.
 In a separate bowl, whisk 2 eggs and a pinch of salt.
 Using a fork, mix the eggs into the flour mixture.
 Using your hands, bring the dough together.
 You don’t want to over knead the mixture!
 Wrap in cling wrap and set aside in the fridge.

 PIE FILLING

 Place a pan over medium heat with a drizzle of oil.
-When hot, fry the diced onion and diced carrot until golden, 6-7 minutes (shifting occasionally).
+When hot, fry the diced onion and diced Carrot until golden, 6-7 minutes (shifting occasionally).
 Pat the beef dry with paper towel.
 Add the beef chunks and the NOMU rub, and fry until starting to colour, 2-3 minutes (shifting occasionally).
 Whisk in 4 tsp of the remaining flour and the red wine until the flour is fully incorporated.
 Add the beef stock, the dried thyme, 400ml of boiling water, and the tomato paste.
 Simmer, uncovered, until the beef is soft and the sauce has reduced, 4-5 minutes.
 If the beef is not soft, add another splash of water and continue simmering until soft.
 Season and set aside.

 POT PIE PERFECTION